Parameter Adjustments in POMDP-Based Trajectory Planning for Unsignalized Intersections: Approach

 POMDPs generalize the Markov Decision Process (MDP) framework for decision-making and planning under uncertainty \cite{kurniawatiPartiallyObservableMarkov2022}.
 They are defined by a tuple $\left< S, A, O, T, Z, R, \gamma\right> $, where $S$ is the set of states, $A$ is a set of actions, $O$ is the set of observations, $T$ is a set of conditional transition probabilities between states, $Z$ is a set of conditional observation probabilities, $R: S \times A$ is the reward function, and $\gamma \in \left(0,\ 1 \right]$ is the discount factor.

 Fundamentally, $T$ represents the stochastic dynamics model of the system, and $Z$ represents the stochastic observation (measurement) model with the probabilities $T(s'|a,s)$ of transition from state $s \in S $ to state $s'\in S$ with action $a\in A $, and $Z(o|a,s')$ of observation $o\in O$ in $s'$.
-The particular way of modeling the dynamical and measurement properties for our purposes is described Sections \ref{subsec:models} and \ref{subsec:obs}.
+The particular way of modeling the dynamical and measurement properties for our purposes is described Sections \ref{subsec:models} (dynamical model) and \ref{subsec:obs} (observation model).

-Since the current state is unknown, the {\it belief} ${b \in B}$ is introduced, representing a distribution over all states from the set $B$ known as the {\it belief~space}:
+Since the current state is unknown, the so-called {\it belief} $b \in B$ is introduced, representing a distribution over all states from the set $B$ known as the {\it belief~space}: